Dominican Republic country brief

-Pursuit of common interests in multilateral fora, particularly the UN and UN organisations.
-Australia has been a key player in development of the Dominican Republic’s mining sector..
+Pursuit of common interests in multilateral fora, particularly the United Nations (UN).
+Australia has been a key player in development of the Dominican Republic’s mining sector.

-Trade and investment opportunities exist in Dominican Republic for Australian businesses.
-Changes to Dominican Republic’s tax legislation may affect companies that operate in the mining sector..
+Trade and investment opportunities exist in Dominican Republic for Australian businesses, especially in the mining and energy sectors.

 Australia and the Dominican Republic formally established diplomatic relations on 22 April 1997.

-The Dominican Republic has a consulate in Sydney, Adelaide and Melbourne and its Ambassador to the United Kingdom holds non-resident accreditation for Australia.
+The Dominican Republic has a consulate in Adelaide and its Ambassador to the United Kingdom holds non-resident accreditation for Australia.

-Australia and the Dominican Republic are members of the World Bank, IMF, OECD, World Trade Organisation (WTO), United Nations (UN), and UN organisations.
+Australia and the Dominican Republic are members of the World Bank, IMF, World Trade Organisation (WTO) and United Nations (UN).